jess-lam/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM (Document Object Model) is an object representation of the html elements that are being rendered on the webpage.
+It allows us the manipulate and interact with the webpage.

 2. What is an event?

+An event is when the user interacts with the webpage, such as a click or mouseover or drag and drop.

 3. What is an event listener?

+An event listener is what gives an element the ability to listen for an event and returns some kind of action.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an Array to access and manipulate the elements using array methods.
+NodeLists can only be used with the forEach and map methods.
+When we want to use other methods, we can convert a NodeList into an array.

 5. What is a component?

+A component is a piece of reusable code that is used to build elements that share functionality and styling.
+They are used to build functional and dynamic web applications and Javascript frameworks.

 ### Git Set up